-Expenses and income were within the budgeted range and showed no abnormalities in relation to the pandemic.
-The markets showed a negative performance in 2022.
+Expenses and income were within the budgeted range and showed no abnormalities.
+The markets showed a positive performance in 2023.

-Beyond this, there were no business transactions or events in the 2022 financial year that had a significant impact on the company.
+Beyond this, there were no business transactions or events in the 2023 financial year that had a significant impact on the company.